 "It is extremely difficult to identify unequivocal predictor factors that can be used to accurately predict the outcome of surgery."

 As a chiropractor, Dr. Holland believes that surgery should be the absolute last resort for treating back pain.
-Chiropractic works to restore your spine to its normal function--without high-risk surgery or drugs--and many scientific studies have confirmed the effectiveness of chiropractic for back pain.
+Chiropractic works to restore your spine to its normal function--without risky surgery or drugs--and many research studies have demonstrated the usefulness of chiropractic for back pain.

-If you live in North St. Louis, MO and you need relief for your back pain, give our practice a call today at (314) 588-9100 for a consultation or an appointment.
+If you live in Downtown St. Louis, MO and you need care for your back pain, give our office a call today at (314) 588-9100 for a consultation or an appointment.
 We'll help get you back on the road to a pain-free life!

 - Keeney BJ, Fulton-Kehoe D, Turner JA, Wickizer TM, Chan KC, Franklin GM.
 Early predictors of lumbar spine surgery after occupational back injury: results from a prospective study of workers in Washington State.
 Spine 2013;38(11):953-964.